 The precision of any kind of scientific research requires heavily on the system known as peer review.
 Essentially, any theory or research is reviewed by knowledgeable individuals before it can even be published, and is understood to be open to criticism thereafter.
 Numerous papers have been retracted by their authors after others pointed out errors in them.

 If a physicist publicizes new data or speculation, usually no more than a few hundred people in the world will be able to understand the field well enough to comment on it intelligently.
-In the medical field, however, thousands of educated professionals can be expected to scrutinize any study’s experimental design, statistical methods, conclusions as compared to that of previous research and conceptual arguments.
-A fraudulent (it happens!) or carelessly performed study is almost certain to be exposed and if the error is sufficiently great, the author’s career can be expected to suffer.
+In the medical field, however, thousands upon thousands of educated professionals can be expected to scrutinize any study’s experimental design, statistical methods, conclusions as compared to that of previous research and conceptual arguments.
+A fraudulent (it happens!) or carelessly performed study is almost certain to be exposed, and if the error is sufficiently great, the author’s career can be expected to suffer.

 Bias Towards the Conventional